rami1996s/sdn-handover-comparative-analysis/README.md

 ## Quickstart (local test)
-Tested on Linux with Mininet-WiFi and Ryu installed. two codes : one for controller and one for the mobility (include RD & RWP)
+Tested on Linux with Mininet-WiFi and Ryu installed. two codes : one for controller and one for the mobility (include RD & RWP) there are two codes ... the first code is controller code while the second code ( mobility code ) apply twice ( one with RD (2) and one with RWP (3) )

  1 - run controller on terminal 1 :  ryu-manager enhanced_controller.py